Form (exercise): Avoiding injury

-Maximize benefit
+Maximizing benefit

 Good form ensures that the movement only uses the main muscles, and avoids recruiting secondary muscles.
 As a muscle fatigues, the body attempts to compensate by recruiting other muscle groups and transferring force generation to non-fatigued units.
 This reduces the benefits in strength or size gain experienced by the muscles as they are not worked to failure.